Finally, My Sweet Potato Slips Are Here!

 Find a good place in the yard, that can be dug up easily, and plant sweet potato slips.
 This coming Spring I will be ordering purple sweet potato slips.
 I plan to plant them in one of my Vegega raised beds once again.
 I found that digging them up was tough, but I don’t really have any other place to grow them.

 This past summer I filled the long bed with sweet potatoes and zinnias.
 The vines got all tangled in the flowers, so I won’t do that again!
-The potatoes won’t be dug until the end of summer, or beginning of Fall, but the leaves can be used in salads all summer long.
+The potatoes won’t be dug until the end of summer, or beginning of Fall, but the leaves can be eaten in salads all summer long.

 My long oval raised garden bed made of metal, with sweet potatoes and zinnias growing.